Create-Technology-S4/.github/profile/README.md

 As a proof of concept, I decided to use a potentiometer to simply change the time of day in the game's world as shown in the first image below (left).

-This initial prototype, altough very basic, took me the longest to achieve as it was all about being able to send data from an analog input into the game.
+This initial prototype, albeit very basic, took me the longest to achieve as it was all about being able to send data from an analog input into the game.
 The second image (right) shows the first result of my work.
 As can be seen, the delay between the input and the ingame time being updated is _very_ large.
 There is Approximately 9 seconds between an input and an update which is nowhere near as fast as it needs to be for a good user interaction.
 So I set out to make my second prototype.

 <p align="center">
   <img src="docs/individual-project/setup.jpg" height="500" />